jhu-ep-coursera/fullstack-course1-module3/Assignments/Lesson03-Assignment01-HTTP-Client/README.md

 ### Technical Requirements

+1. Define an environment variable called FOOD2FORK_KEY that stores the value of your API Key from the `food2fork.com` admin page when you signed up for an account.

-1. Implement a `Recipe` class that will implement the HTTP API to `http://food2fork.com/about/api`.
+2. Implement a `Recipe` class that will implement the HTTP API to `http://food2fork.com/about/api`.
 The unit tests will expect a class by that exact name.

-2. The `Recipe` class should
+3. The `Recipe` class should

     * be implemented in a file called `module3_1_assignment.rb`.
 The unit tests will expect a file by that name.
     * import the HTTParty mixin
     * define a base_uri to use `http://food2fork.com/api`
-    * define an environmental variable called FOOD2FORK_KEY
-    * define a default query param of `key` for all HTTP GET requests whose value is equal to the environment variable FOOD2FORK_KEY.
+    * define a default query param of `key` for all HTTP GET requests whose value is equal to value of the environment variable FOOD2FORK_KEY.
     * specify the desired format as `json`
     * specify all the above using legal Ruby syntax

-3. The `Recipe` class must have a `for` class method that
+4. The `Recipe` class must have a `for` class method that

     * accepts a keyword for a search term
     * issues an HTTP GET request using the HTTParty gem